pillai-amal/CVP-Project/README.md

 - The cloth after simulation are vertex colored and part of touching the object and not toching the object with increasing intensity of whiteness.
 - The cloth without the vertex color is used for traning a 'U net' to regress the pixel distance.

-please check the readme.pdf or contact us for more details thanks.
+please check the readme.pdf or contact us for the trained weights or just talk about it :)

-:w